aleybovich/yabre/README.md

       terminate: true
 `

-mermaidCode, err := yabre.ConvertToMermaid(yamlString)
+mermaidCode, err := yabre.ExportMermaid([]byte(yamlString), "check_condition_1")
 if err != nil {
     // Handle the error
 }

-fmt.Println(*mermaidCode)
+fmt.Println(mermaidCode)
 ```

 In this example, we have a YAML rules file that defines two conditions: `check_condition_1` and `check_condition_2`.
 Each condition has a `true` and `false` branch, specifying the actions to be taken based on the condition's evaluation.

-By calling the `ConvertToMermaid` function with the YAML string, it generates the corresponding Mermaid flowchart code.
+By calling the `ExportMermaid` function with the YAML string, it generates the corresponding Mermaid flowchart code.
 The generated code will look like this:

 ```
 flowchart TD